microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 <img width="1374" alt="Scenario: EXternal data is updated from within Fluid,if only authenticated users are able to write" src="https://user-images.githubusercontent.com/6777404/216417779-12861504-7909-489c-b7a2-4d75814a396f.png">

-Since the Customer Service is registered to the webhooks and listening for incoming changes, the clients do not have a way to know that there has been a change upstream.
+In the architecture so far, since the Customer Service is registered to the webhooks and listening for incoming changes, the clients do not have a way to know that there has been a change upstream.
+So the last piece of the puzzle here is an endpoint in the Fluid Service:

-The Fluid service receives notifications from the Customer Service whenever the Customer Service receives webhook updates from the external data provider.
-The Fluid Service then sends a Signal to the clients to alert them of this upstream change.
+1. POST `broadcast-signal`: Broadcasts a Signal to the clients to alert them of an upstream change.
+Called by the Customer Service to let the Fluid service know that there has been a change in the data.

+In this way, it "echos" the webhook from the External Data Service to the Customer Service.
 A prototype of the webhook subscription and signal broadcast lives is currently prototyped in Alfred [in a dev branch](https://github.com/microsoft/FluidFramework/blob/dev/external-data-prototyping/server/routerlicious/packages/lambdas/src/alfred/index.ts).

 On receiving the signal, the clients (or elected leader client) can then send a fetch call to retrieve the information and display it to screen by making a call to the external data server's GET `/fetch-tasks` endpoint.